 Birthdays are special times for children and their families.
 Many families include some or all of the child's classmates in the celebrations.
-Childrens' feelings can be easily hurt.
+We do not want any child to experience hurt feelings.
 Therefore, please do not send your child to school with birthday invitations to distribute unless there is one for every child in the class.